emqx/emqx-docs/en_US/data-integration/schema-registry.md

 schema_decode_tagged('my_external_registry', payload)
 ```

-In all examples below, the following example values and variable names are used:
+In all function usage examples below, the following example values and variable names are used:

-- `'my_external_registry'` is the name that the user gave to an external registry configured in EMQX.
+- `my_external_registry` is the name you assigned to the external registry in EMQX.
-- `my_schema_id` is the schema ID which is registered in CSR.
-This is always an integer in CSR.
+- `my_schema_id` The schema ID registered in the CSR (always an integer in CSR).
-- `'my_local_avro_schema'` is the name given to a local Avro schema that was configured by the user.
+- `my_local_avro_schema` is the name of a locally configured Avro schema in EMQX.
-- `'my_subect'` is a subject name that exists in CSR.
+- `my_subject` is The subject name defined in the CSR.

+#### Function Usage Examples

+##### `avro_encode`

-`avro_encode` and `avro_decode` will respectively encode and decode a payload given its schema ID.
-The schema itself will be fetched from the external registry at usage time and then cached for subsequent runs.
-In the case of Confluent Schema Registry schema identifiers are integers.
+`avro_encode` encodes a payload using the schema ID from the external registry.
+The schema is retrieved dynamically at runtime and cached for subsequent runs.
+In Confluent Schema Registry, schema IDs are integers.

 ::: tip Note

-When encoding, the argument to `avro_encode` must be in Rule Engine's internal data format.
-That is, a decoded map, hence the usage of `json_decode` in the examples below.
+When encoding, the payload must be in the internal data format of the rule engine, which is a decoded map.
+This is why `json_decode` is used in the example.

 :::

-Examples:
+Example:

 ```sql
 select